-Salespeople's adherence to corporate strategy The adherence of salespeople to corporate strategy can be defined as the tendency of salespeople to follow the procedures and guidelines established by corporate headquarters (Tyler and Blader 2005).
+The adherence of salespeople to corporate strategy can be defined as the tendency of salespeople to follow the procedures and guidelines established by corporate headquarters (Tyler and Blader 2005).
 Employees' strategy adherence is an important aspect of employee performance because it is fundamental for organizations to function effectively (O'Reilly 1989).

-Salespeople have a high degree of freedom in their strategy adherence behavior.
+However, salespeople have a high degree of freedom in their strategy adherence behavior.
 Consequently, previous research has found that command and control devices can explain only a small portion of strategy adherence behavior among sales employees (e.g., Tyler and Blader 2005).
-Given the impact of stereotypes on behavior, as suggested by social identity-related research, it is likely that salespeople holding strong negative stereotypes of corporate headquarters may subtly reject, or even blatantly boycott, sales strategy suggestions and directives that are handed down by corporate headquarters.
+Given the impact of stereotypes on behavior, as suggested by social identity-related research, it is likely that salespeople holding strong negative stereotypes of corporate headquarters subtly reject, or even blatantly boycott, sales strategy suggestions and directives that are handed down by corporate headquarters.
 This link between stereotypes and strategy adherence can be explained with social identity theory.